JonesKwameOsei/DevSecOps-Netflix-Clone-Deployment/README.md

 ### Create API Key From TMDB
 1. In the address bar of your browser, enter `TMDB`.
-2. Select and click the first firt link.
+2. Select and click the first link.
 3. At the top right corner, click on `Login`.<p>
 ![image](https://github.com/JonesKwameOsei/DevSecOps-Netflix-Clone-Deployment/assets/81886509/4df510b6-f89c-47a3-9ac3-f786b0b98c2d)<p>
 4. Under `Log Into Your Account`, select `Click here`.
 Follow the prompt to create your account and click sign-up.<p>